Colaba State

-Colaba State, also known as Culaba State or Angria's Colaba was a small princely state in India under the protection of the British.
-The Rulers Of Colaba State were Mahadev Kolis of Maharashtra.
+Colaba State, also known as Culaba State or Angria's Colaba was a Kingdom and later princely state in India.
 It was founded by the famous Maratha Navy admiral Kanhoji Angre in 1698.
 The ruling family of the state, the Angre, were skilled seafarers who controlled the western coast of India from the late 17th century- to the first half of the 18th century, until the Maratha Peshwa Balaji Baji Rao destroyed the major portion of their navy in the Battle of Vijaydurg.